TylerTemp/SaintsField/Docs~/README.md

 *   `bool searchable = false`: allow search in the list/array
 *   `int numberOfItemsPerPage = 0`: how many items per page by default. `<=0` means no paging
 *   `string extraSearch = null`: set a callback function to use your custom search.
 If not match, use the default search.
-*   `string overrideSearch = null`: set a callback function as a custom search.
-When present, ignore `extraSearch` and default search.

 Note about input: